powerloom/snapshotter-lite-multi-setup/README.md

 powerloom-snapshotter> deploy
 powerloom-snapshotter> list
 powerloom-snapshotter> status

+# Or with a specific profile:
+POWERLOOM_PROFILE=production powerloom-snapshotter-cli shell
+# Prompt shows: [production] powerloom-snapshotter>
 ```

 💡 **Why use shell mode?** The CLI has a startup time for each command.
 Shell mode eliminates this delay, giving you instant command execution!